 The best stir fries are flash-fried, i.e. stir fried for a short period of time over high heat, which saves your veggies from becoming overcooked or mushy.
 That's why we got our pan & veggies super hot before adding the tamari and fish sauce, which quickly cooks them down a bit before we remove them from the heat.

-This pad pak is SO delicious, healthy, and easy to make!
+This Thai vegetable stir fry is SO delicious, nourishing, and easy to make!
 Use the veggies I used here, or use whatever you have on hand, and get a better-than-takeout weeknight dinner on the table fast.

 - Prep Time: 10 minutes